javenschuetz/driver-level-programming-course/README.md

 # driver-level-programming course

 A course on embedded driver-level programming using the PIC24F microcontroller.
-Work by Ilia and Nathan.
+Work by Ilia Gaissinski and Nathan Schuetz.

 ## Projects